hhertout/GO-API_template_withAuth/README.md

 ## Installation

 Make sure GO is correctly installed on your device.
-As always, the folder should be located in the src folder of your personnal go directory.

-⚠️You need to reset the import state in all the file to get the correct import relative to your ~goPath<br>
+⚠️You probably need to reset the import state in all the file to get the correct import relative to your ~goPath<br>

 Native build is not given there.